UCSC-VLAA/MedVLSynther/README.md

 ### Available Datasets

-We release **MedVLSynther-13K** and the subsets used in our paper.
+We release **MedSynVQA** and the subsets used in our paper.
 Each set targets medical vision–language QA and supports RLVR/SFT training.

 | Dataset | Generator | Verifier | Modality | Description | Download |
 |---|---|---|---|---|---|